 Byron Center Criminal Defense Attorney

-Byron Center is a fast-growing, well-established community in southwest Kent County — close to Grand Rapids, Wyoming, and the shopping corridor around RiverTown, and home to a lot of families and professionals with a great deal to protect.
-I'm Shawn Haff, and I defend people charged with crimes throughout Byron Center and Kent County.
-If you have been arrested or you know you are under investigation, the smartest move you can make is to talk to a defense lawyer before you talk to anyone else.
-The call is free, and I'm available 24/7 at 616-438-6719.
+Byron Center is a fast-growing community in southwest Kent County, straddling the US-131 corridor south of Grand Rapids, and home to a lot of families and professionals with a great deal to protect.
+I am Shawn Haff, and I defend people charged with crimes throughout Byron Center and Kent County.
+If you have been arrested, or you know you are under investigation, talk to a defense lawyer before you talk to anyone else.
+The call is free and I am available 24/7 at 616-438-6719.

 Where Your Byron Center Case Will Be Heard